 Car Seats & Strollers

 When travelling with children/infants, passengers may check in one car seat and one stroller per child in addition to their checked baggage allowance at no additional charge.
 Car seats and strollers may also be taken to the aircraft in lieu of carry-on baggage and will be stowed using our valet service.
-Since infants less than two years of age may travel for free, infant car seats may not be used on the aircraft unless a seat on the plane has been purchased for use by the infant.
+Since infants, defined as being under the age of two years, may travel for free, infant car seats may not be used on the aircraft unless a seat on the plane has been purchased for use by the infant.
 When used during flight, car seats (child-restraint systems) must meet airline industry standards and the following conditions must be met: